Transition year update

 The UK Shared Prosperity Fund (UKSPF or the Fund) is a central pillar of the UK government’s ambitious Levelling Up agenda and a significant component of its support for places across the UK.
-It provides £2.6 billion of new funding for local investment by March 2025, with all areas of the UK receiving an allocation from the Fund through a funding formula rather than a competition.
+The Fund has provided £2.6 billion of funding for local investment in years 2022-2025, with all areas of the UK receiving an allocation from the Fund through a funding formula rather than a competition.

 You can read the UK Shared Prosperity Fund prospectus page for more information.